peter88213/manuskript_md/README.md

 ## Usage

-You can start the script either from the command line, e.g. `python3 cmw.py <path-to-world.opml>`, or via dragging your *world.opml* file and dropping it on the *cmw.py* icon.
+You can start the script either from the command line, e.g. `python3 cmw.py <path-to-project-dir>`, or via dragging your *world.opml* file and dropping it on the *cmw.py* icon.

 ## License